 As a practitioner, I have conducted peace and conflict assessments and strategic evaluations in the fields of humanitarian assistance and development coordination for the International Labour Organisation (ILO), International Organization for Migration (IOM), European Parliament, German development agency (GIZ), SPARK, and Verite.
 In addition, I served as a civil society representative for the European Union’s working group on the implementation of the Women, Peace and Security Agenda, contributed to a European Parliament-supported study on a progressive European foreign policy agenda, and co-wrote policy briefs on development, equity, and inclusion in development assistance for the Biden-Harris administration as a member of Women of Color Advancing Peace and Security.

-I have held pro bono roles, including as Chair of the United Nations Principles for Responsible Management Education, Working Group on Business for Peace, and Co-Chair of the International Crisis Group's Ambassador Council.
+I have held pro bono roles, including Trustee for the United Nations Association-UK, Chair of the United Nations Principles for Responsible Management Education, Working Group on Business for Peace, and Co-Chair of the International Crisis Group's Ambassador Council.
 In addition, I am a member of the network of Academic Friends of the European Peacebuilding Liaison Office; the Hollings Center's working groups on Profits to Peace, Iraq's Foreign Policy and Economic Challenges, and U.S.-Egypt Relations; Middle East Research Network on Internal Displacement; Migration, Business and Society; and Research Centre for Gender, Diversity, and Intersectionality at Vrije Universiteit Brussel.

 I received my Ph.D. from the Department of Politics and International Studies at the University of Warwick in the U.K. My dissertation focused on the private sector's impact on human (economic) security and peace in fragile and conflict-affected states.
 In my case study, I delved into the impact of the private sector from Turkey on economic security and peace in the Kurdistan Region of Iraq.
 I received my M.A. in International Peace and Conflict Resolution and B.A. in International Relations from American University in Washington, DC.
 As a student at American University, I organized study trips for students and professors to learn about development-oriented issues in Mexico and Honduras.